metolius25/ask/README.md

 This fetches the latest models directly from each provider's API (for configured providers) and shows:
 - All supported models per provider
 - Which model is the default for each
-- Model descriptions (where available)
+- Model descriptions (if available)

 No configuration needed to see default models!